8 Common Misconceptions About Ketogenic Diets

 Trashing ketogenic diets has become a trend in some areas.
 Most use the studies from years ago that reportedly “prove” their points.
 This post is intended to clear up the “8 common misconceptions about ketogenic diets” and inaccuracies of those studies and posts.

 First of all I want to state that you can “prove” almost anything by searching studies.
 A study can have flawed techniques, later dis-proven by other studies, and much more but the study is still there.
-One example is the study linking stevia to infertility in mice form 1968.
+One example is the study linking stevia to infertility in mice from 1968.
 It has since been dis-proven many times but people will still do posts trashing stevia and point to that study as “Proof”.
 That is why Maria and I rely on only the latest science and look at every study with a critical eye (what were the methods, who funded the study, how was the diet formulated, how long was the study run).

 We rely on outcomes much more than any study.
 Outcomes are “has my client improved as a result of my recommendations?”.
 That is what really counts and is why, in addition to some study examples, we will also list testimonies (outcomes) from clients.

 This is one of the biggest areas of misunderstanding among bloggers and in scientific studies.
 Just like any diet or lifestyle you have to have a well formulated plan for it to be effective.
 With a ketogenic lifestyle this is as important as with any diet.
 That is why I like to say “Well Formulated Ketogenic Diet” when talking about this lifestyle.

 A well formulated ketogenic diet consists of high fat (70-80% of calories), moderate protein (15-20% of calories) and low carbohydrate (5% or less of calories).
 This is where many of the studies cited by the critics of ketogenic diets get it wrong.